AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 2025-08-07: Framer Motion animation implemented for SharedTeamManagement section.
 Used motion.section and motion.div for entrance and staggered fade/slide effects.
 Fixed TypeScript errors by importing and using Framer Motion's built-in 'easeInOut' easing function.
 No errors found after implementation.
 Animation tested and confirmed for functionality and performance.

 2025-08-07: Enhancement complete: SharedTeamManagement section and child blocks now animate on scroll using Framer Motion's whileInView and viewport props.
 Animation triggers smoothly as each block enters the viewport.
 No errors found after implementation.
 Solution validated and production-ready.

+2025-08-07: Framer Motion animation implemented for DiscoverMore section.
+Used motion.section and motion.div for entrance and staggered fade/slide effects.
+Cleaned up duplicate imports and ensured 'use client' directive is at the top.
+No errors found after implementation.
+Animation tested and confirmed for functionality and performance.

+2025-08-07: Enhancement complete: DiscoverMore section is now fully responsive and animated with Framer Motion.
+Animation triggers smoothly on scroll, and section layout adapts responsively.
+No errors found after implementation.
+Solution validated and production-ready.